mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Dual Variables
-We also obtained all dual values.
-Here, we list only the dual variables for one type of constraint as an example:
+All dual values are also available.
+Here, only the dual variables for one type of constraint are listed as an example:
 ```@repl acopf
 print(system.generator.label, analysis.method.dual.capability.reactive)
 ```
 ---

 ##### Modify Optimal Power Flow
-Now, let us introduce changes to the power system from the previous example:
+Now introduce changes to the power system from the previous example:
 ```@example acopf
 updateGenerator!(analysis; label = "Generator 3", maxActive = 0.05)
 nothing # hide
 ```

-Next, we want to solve this modified optimal power flow problem.
-If we use [`solve!`](@ref solve!(::AcOptimalPowerFlow)) at this point, the primal and dual initial values will be set to the previously obtained values:
+Next, solve this modified optimal power flow problem.
+If [`solve!`](@ref solve!(::AcOptimalPowerFlow)) is used at this point, the primal and dual initial values will be set to the previously obtained values:
 ```@example acopf
 powerFlow!(analysis; verbose = 1)
 nothing # hide
 ```

-As a result, we obtain a new solution:
+This produces a new solution:
 ```@repl acopf
 generator = analysis.power.generator;